MPFB 2.0-next

 Current status

 The thing we are waiting for is a review on the extensions platform.
-If the Blender guys for some reason request changes, then these will be incorporated before 2.0.6 is formally released.
+The changes requested there will be incorporated before 2.0.x is formally released.

 General